gillesheinesch/LenoxBot-Docs/docs/General FAQ/Team/Moderator.md

 title: Moderator
-description: If you want to be a Documentation-Moderator, here you can find how you become a Documentation-Moderator
+description: If you want to become a Moderator, here you can find how you become a Moderator

 # How to become a Moderator of LenoxBot?